 Drill into a campaign

-Clicking a campaign name on the dashboard table or the all campaigns page opens the campaign view.
-It shows the same KPIs as the dashboard but scoped to that single campaign, plus tabs that let you drill into the campaign's sub-entities.
+When you click a campaign name on the dashboard table or the all campaigns page, the campaign view opens.
+It shows the same KPIs as the dashboard, but for that single campaign.
+It also adds tabs to drill into the campaign's sub-entities.

 The tab set depends on the campaign type.
-Search campaigns and Performance Max campaigns each have their own.
+Search campaigns and Performance Max campaigns each have their own tabs.

 Search campaigns